 The dilemma is she still has 300,000 balance at 3.99% 30-year fixed rate and I think they refinanced years ago.
 The monthly payment is actually $1,700 total so it’s actually pretty good for L.A.

-However, you do get the added bonus of flexibility if you have a longer-term mortgage and making extra principal payments is simply voluntary.
+However, with checklist maids of queens you do get the added bonus of flexibility if you have a longer-term mortgage and making extra principal payments is simply voluntary.
 I should mention that mortgage rates are lower on shorter-duration home loans, so you may actually save more money by choosing a shorter loan term to begin with.
 If you have a 15-year fixed, but want to pay it down in 10 years, you can generally make a monthly payment about 1.5X and it’ll be paid off in 120 months instead of 180.
 If you’re really impatient and want to pay off the mortgage in five years, you basically have to make anywhere from 3.5-4X the monthly payment.
 That’s $6,604.93 in our example to pay it all off in 60 months.
 If you want to pay off the mortgage in just 10 years, the rule of thumb is to double your monthly mortgage payment.